Ethical-coder/OneTimeChat/README.md

 # OTC

-One Time Chat is a secret chatting app.
+One Time Chat is a secret messaging app.

 ## Features